AlanPerezD/similarweb-data-scraper/README.md

 npm install

 Usage
-Create a text file named websites.txt in the project directory and list the websites you want to scrape data for, with one website per line: example.com anotherexample.com
+Create a text file named urls.txt in the project directory and list the websites you want to scrape data for, with one website per line: example.com anotherexample.com